Course Descriptions

 This course will introduce students to the rhetorical problems, constraints, and possibilities of the Black protest tradition.
 Our guiding questions are What does it mean to suffer? and What does it mean to be free? from the vantage point of the Slave.
 We will try to understand the dissonance, or rhetorical gaps between, on the one hand, what various kinds of Black protest discourses describe as the goals of a protest and struggle, and what, on the other hand, is the paradigmatic condition of Black suffering in America.

 We will take a cultural studies approach to expository and creative texts that emerged from Black struggles.
-The texts we will read and screen (i.e., films) are there to assist us in understanding the forces that position (place) Blacks as accumulated and fungible objects in a world of living subjects.
+The texts we will read and screen (i.e., films) are there to assist us in understanding the forces that position (place) Blacks as accumulated and fungible1 objects in a world of living subjects.
 To this end, we will be concerned primarily with the institutional and ideological positionality (how and where people are positioned within the American paradigm) of Blacks in relation to the positionality of other races in America.
 We will be concerned only secondarily with the individually affirming and often identity aggrandizing “cultural voices” of Blacks.
 In other words, the course seeks to clarify the difference between a politics of culture and a culture of politics.

-Days: TU 11:00-01:50 PM
+Days: TU TH 02:00-03:20 PM

 Courses Offered by Global Cultures or other Schools at UCI